sergey-nechaev/devdocs/test/integration/annotations/magento-db-isolation.md

 ## Test declaration

 To isolate changes made to database by a single test, enable the `@magentoDbIsolation` for the test.
-An example of a test from the [`dev/tests/integration/testsuite/Magento/Tax/Model/TaxClass/RepositoryTest.php`][RepositoryTest.php]:

 ```php?start_inline=1
 /**